 Many of us look forward to the holiday season, anticipating a time filled with joy and happiness but, in reality, it can be really stressful.
-Wrapping up work before the break, the busy social calendar, shopping for gifts and hosting family or visting relatives can take its toll.
+And this year has its own unique challenges, such as not being able to travel or see family in the same way that we could before.
 Where we all wish for a holiday filled with love, sometimes it can be peppered with frustration, stress and agitation.
 If it’s all getting a bit too much, don’t worry.
 Below are 7 tips to help you enjoy the festivities feeling cool, calm and collected.

 There is a reason why Santa Claus makes a list and checks it twice, because he has a lot to do around the holidays!
 Keep a notepad and pen by your bed.
-Use the front of the book to make lists of things you need to do, buy and make (and don’t wait to do them!
-Start early and you’ll have a much less stressful time).
+Use the front of the book to make lists of things you need to do, buy, send and make.
 If you find it hard to sleep during the holidays, because your mind is whirring with things you need to remember to do, then you’ll have your notepad at hand to jot anything down.
 This enables you to get things out of your head, so you can sleep without fear that you’ll forget something important.

 Then use the back of the notepad to journal your way through the holidays.
 Putting your thoughts down on paper, whether they are current or reflective, helps you to look at things with fresh eyes.
 Journaling is a powerful way to realise your concerns and prioritise them, plus studies have found journaling reduces stress and helps with problem solving.